zwachtel11/peg/README.md

 Instead of copy and pasting this config from machine to machine or cloning git repos you decide to use peg to seemlessly push and pull your kubernetes manifests.

-First use peg to login into your private OCI compliant container registry
+First use peg to login into your private OCI compliant container registry.

 ```sh
 peg login pegimages.azurecr.io -u <CR_USERNAME> -p <CR_PASSWORD>